omri898/Whats-For-Dinner/README.md

 ## What it does

 You pick your laziness level, a cuisine preference, and required ingredients from your pantry.
 Three agents — **Chef Enthusiastico** (the enthusiast), **The Lazy Advisor** (effort gatekeeper), and **Dr. Nutricia** (nutrition evangelist) — argue in a group chat until they agree on a recipe.
-A Supervisor then summarizes the chaos into 3 recommendations.
+This happens 3 times in sequence, with each round targeting a distinct recipe so you end up with 3 genuinely different recommendations.

 ## Setup